 It can be tricky.
 More than ten days off in a row unfortunately causes you to lose a large percentage of your recent gains.
 For that reason, if you are entering the off-season after being injured or haven’t played in a while for other reasons, I suggest that you continue with a normal training schedule.
 Similarly, if you just started pitching and are finally starting to get the hang of the motion, now isn’t the best time to be stopping.

-I have one wonderful young student who started lessons about a year ago, but then I didn’t see her for a while.
-When she chose to come back to lessons, however, she was very determined and has since gained about 13 miles per hour in a very short period of time.
+Last year, I had a wonderful young student who had taken a long break from pitching lessons.
+When she chose to come back to lessons, however, she was very determined and had gained about 13 miles per hour in a very short period of time.